 Other popular restaurants that remain open include funky Artjuna garden cafe and lifestyle shop in Anjuna, Cantare in Saligao (it's a tavern with live music), Gunpowder (south Indian cuisine) in Assagao, and Mustard (Bengali-French fusion cuisine) and Morgan's Place (Italian) in Sangolda.

 Nightlife During the Monsoon Season

-Goa's renowned nightlife is minimal during the monsoon, however the infamous Mambo's and Tito's at Baga Beach both rock all year round.
+Goa's famous nightlife is minimal during the monsoon, although the infamous Mambo's and Tito's at Baga Beach both rock all year round.
 Cape Town Cafe, on the same road, is also open.
-The bar at The Park Hotel in Calangute is a hip bar with regular DJs.
-In Candolim, there is Sinq Beach Club and LPK Waterfront.
-Live musicians can be heard at the more laid back Cavala, near Baga Beach.
+The bar at The Park Hotel in Calangute has regular DJs.
+In Candolim, there is hip Cohiba Bar and Kitchen with live music, and Sinq Beach Club and LPK Waterfront with DJs.
+Bands can also be heard on Fridays at the more laid back Cavala, near Baga Beach.
 This place caters to an older crowd.
 Curlies on Anjuna beach stays open during the monsoon season as well, although Anjuna generally wears a deserted look.